Improve Your Relationship With Food For Better Eating Habits2025-11-29T18:25:53+00:00

 7. Eating with lots of distractions and very quickly, so you barely notice what and how much you’ve eaten

-8. Automatically going for a second helping at dinner time or two courses in a restaurant, not just one or two
+8. Automatically going for a second helping at dinner time or three courses in a restaurant, not just one or two

 9. Making a beeline for food as soon as you feel stressed, upset, bored or lonely